hosseintalebi/node-todo-app/README.md

 ## How To Use

-Use this heroku app for acessing the endpoints: https://fast-depths-86514.herokuapp.com/
+Use this heroku app for accessing the endpoints: https://fast-depths-86514.herokuapp.com/

 ## Model